-Blockchain - a digital ledger shared across a computer network - has been dominating the news cycle recently.
+Blockchain—a digital ledger shared across a computer network—has been a topic of conversation for months.
 What is blockchain, why is it generating so much buzz, and what does it mean for your business both now and in the future?
 Here’s a crash course.

 What is blockchain?

 First implemented to conduct transactions using the digital currency bitcoin, a blockchain is a digital ledger, distributed across a global network of computers, which permanently records digital transactions.
 Bitcoin isn’t saved in a file somewhere; it’s represented by transactions recorded in a blockchain—sort of like a global spreadsheet.

 Every 10 minutes, all transactions conducted are verified, cleared, and stored in a block that is linked to the preceding block, creating a chain.
 Each block must refer to the preceding block in order to be valid.

 Blockchain has many benefits in terms of security and accuracy:

 • Blockchain can’t be falsified or altered because every block is permanently time-stamped and stored.